|

 Specialized

-Media & Technology, the California Dept. of Education
+Media & Technology, the California Department of

-provides FREE Braille, large-print, audio cassettes and
+Education provides free Braille, large-print, audio cassettes

-American Sign Language VideoBooks to California's public
+and American Sign Language VideoBooks to California's public

 schools.